 WHERE: 72 West 36th Street, New York, NY 10018 | WHO: (212) 947-3636

 BONUS | The Horny Ram | A vibrant Midtown Manhattan East eatery located right next door to Socarrat Paella Bar (see No. 4), The Horny Ram is a farm-to-table bistro that features handcrafted burgers and comfort food in a lively atmosphere.
 With an eclectic Brunch Menu that offers M&M Pancakes and a Pancake Burger, and creative cocktails ranging from The Drink Formerly Known As … and #HornyinNewYork to Pina Fey and Garden of Heat-En, it’s all “inappropriately good,” according to The Horny Ram motto!

 WHERE: 951 2nd Avenue, New York, NY 10022 | WHO: (917) 261-4136

 Still On The Lookout For Top Places To Eat In NYC?

-If you're still pouring over Google Maps for all the attractions NYC has to offer, then hurry up an book a hotel room in New York City before the summer fun passes you by!
+If you're still pouring over Google Maps for all the weird things to do at night in NYC and attractions NYC has to offer, then hurry up an book a hotel room in New York City before the summer fun passes you by!
 And look, whether you're looking for the best AAA discount hotels NYC has to offer or senior hotel discounts on hotel rates, there's never been a better time to check out Manhattan!